ReSound's Ultra Focus

 A slow time constant scheme is used to maintain the temporal envelope of speech as well as short term changes in the spectral pattern of sounds which convey information in speech (1 & 2).
 This also helps preserve short-term level changes, such that cues for localization based on Interaural Level Difference (ILD) are not markedly disrupted.

-Acoustic environments where users might want to activate Ultra Focus are likely to be reverberant as well as noisy.
+Acoustic environments where users might want to activate the Resound Ultra Focus feature is likely to be reverberant as well as noisy.
 NoiseTracker II noise reduction is therefore set to a moderate level for minimum signal distortion (3) and based on recent findings indicating that use of strong noise reduction in reverberation adversely affects SNR, speech recognition, and listening effort without significantly adding to listening comfort (4).

 - Drullman R, Festen JM, Plomp R. Effect of temporal envelope smearing on speech reception.
 The Journal of the